-- Cost to purchase – there are closing costs involved when buying real estate.
-Have you mortgage lender detail all these out for you.
-Speak to your agent about the other costs not related to your mortgage such as inspections. ( never pass on the inspection – this is the best money you can spend )
+- Cost to purchase – There are closing costs involved when buying real estate.
+Have your mortgage lender detail all these for you.
+Speak to your agent about the other costs not related to your mortgage such as inspections.
+(Never pass on the inspection – this is the best money you can spend.)

-- Holding costs - this is one that many floppers totally ignore, you will have payments for the mortgage, insurance, taxes, HOA dues, utilities and on in on.
-Add these to your spread sheet when determining your bottom line.
+- Holding costs – This is one that many floppers totally ignore.
+You will have payments for the mortgage, insurance, taxes, HOA dues, utilities, and on and on.
+Add these to your spreadsheet when determining your bottom line.

-- Cost of sale – when selling real estate there are certain costs involved.
-Agents commissions, title and attorney fees.
-Make sure these are on the spread sheet.
+- Cost of sale – When selling real estate there are certain costs involved, including agents’ commissions, title, and attorney fees.
+Make sure these are on the spreadsheet.

-- Tax implications – profits on Flips are treated different than profits when you sell real estate that you have rented out.
-Flips are considered real income and you will be taxed on whatever tax bracket you fall in.
-Rental property profit when you sale is tax at a rate of 15% (as of the date of this article) don’t let anyone tell you can use a 1031 exchange on a flip, they are not eligible.
+- Tax implications – Profits on flips are treated differently than profits when you sell real estate that you have rented out.
+Flips are considered real income, and you will be taxed on whatever tax bracket you fall in.
+When you sell, rental property profit sale is taxed at a rate of 15% (as of the date of this article).
+Don’t let anyone tell you that you can use a 1031 exchange on a flip; they are not eligible.